 In bankruptcy, it is important to differentiate between secured and unsecured debt because the two types of debts are treated extremely differently.
 Secured debt is debt where there is collateral (real or personal property) attached to the loan.
 Common examples of secured debt include a home mortgage and auto loan.
 Your house is collateral for the home mortgage and your car is collateral for the auto loan.

 On the other hand, unsecured debt is debt is when there is no security or collateral pledged for the loan.
 The most common example of a unsecured loan is credit cards.
-Please note that not all credit cards are unsecured debt; for example, several stores offer in-store credit cards where the store attaches the items that you bought as collateral for the loan.
+Other examples include medical bills, signature loans, payday loans, personal loans, and student loans (although student loans are typically not dischargeable in bankruptcy).
+Please note that not all credit cards are unsecured debt; for example, several stores offer in-store credit cards where the store attaches the items that you bought as collateral for the loan; such as, Rent-a-Center and Aaron's Rent to Own

 In Chapter 7, most if not all unsecured debt is discharged with limited exemptions (child support, student loans).
 However, bankruptcy laws work differently with secured loans.
-Simply put, to keep the property that is attached to the secured loan, you have to become current on the loan and continue to pay on the loan after bankruptcy.
+Simply put, to retain the property that is attached to the secured loan (such as, your car or house), you have to be current on the loan and continue to pay on the loan after bankruptcy.

 While Chapter 7 will discharge most debts, there are certain debts that bankruptcy will not discharge.
 These non-dischargeable debts include but is not limited to the following: